 Keep your face to the sunshine and you cannot see a shadow. – Helen Keller

-As some of you know, I live in UK and I am a great outdoors enthusiast.
+As some of you know, I live in the UK and I am a great outdoors enthusiast.
 I find it hard to pass a chance to go out there and explore, especially when the weather is merciful, sunny and all kinds of nice.
 Trust me, it is rare in the UK so any sunny day is considered here as a true blessing and is greatly appreciated.

-England is well known for its astonishingly beautiful nature, dramatic seashore lines, amazing beaches, national parks, beautiful rural villages with deep history going way back to the beginning of times; amazing castles on lakes, mountains and many more… I feel blessed living in this amazing country and I would be honoured to share some stories about my tiny and big discoveries.
+England is well known for its astonishingly beautiful nature, dramatic seashore lines, amazing beaches, national parks, beautiful rural villages with a deep history going way back to the beginning of times; amazing castles on lakes, mountains and many more… I feel blessed living in this amazing country and I would be honored to share some stories about my tiny and big discoveries.

 Over the years I traveled through the country discovering amazing rural places that some people will never find in casual travel guides.
 “Travel Corner” category was left in a shadow and I think it’s about time to give it a boost and share our stories of great outdoors, traveling, adventures, tips and discoveries.
-If you have stories about travelling out and about, I would be more than honoured to feature them on HavingTime.
+If you have stories about traveling out and about, I would be more than honored to feature them on HavingTime.

 Starting from one of the most amazing places in Great Britain: New Forest National Park.